-There are five main methods by which new firmware can be loaded onto Digi TransPort or Sarian routers: Device Cloud by Etherios (DC)Web interface, FlashWriter, S/FTP and USB flash drive.
+There are five main methods by which new firmware can be loaded onto Digi TransPort or Sarian routers: Digi Device Cloud (DC)Web interface, FlashWriter, S/FTP and USB flash drive.

 After setting up your account on DC and configuring your TransPort to connect to DC, log into your DC account and add the TransPort if it is not already added.
 You will need to download the correct firmware to your PC.
 The "FTP" version of the firmware file is needed.
 (See the Web interface method in #2.)
 Right-click on the TransPort and select Firmware, then Update Firmware.
 Select Browse and navigate to the firmware file.
 Select the Update Firmware button.
 Wait while the process is completed.